-What’s more, the founder of Klynk ventures, a company which works closely with new and disruptor brands to connect them to retailers and shoppers, Hamish Clark, explains that the range of brands and taste profiles within cider has transformed in recent years.
+What’s more, the founder of Klynk ventures, a company which works closely with new and disruptor brands to connect them to retailers and shoppers, Hamish Clarke, explains that the range of brands and taste profiles within cider has transformed in recent years.

 “In much the same way that we say beer taste change at the start of the craft beer revolution we see the same interest in ciders from curios consumers,” he says.
 “So while there has been lateral growth in cider mainly through fruit flavours, we think its worth publicans include some new ideas when looking at what to stock.”